Clean-up after 17 train cars derailed in Donaldsonville will be 'several-day' process

 The Ascension Parish Sheriff's Office went on to say there were no injuries and no hazardous materials to be concerned about.

 According to markings on the train cars, they are used to carry propylene — an agent in rubber production — sulfuric acid and refrigerated oxygen, none of which are inherently harmful.
-According to Union Pacific, cyanuric acid — a chemical used in herbicides and bleach — was released from three tank cars and efforts are underway to neutralize the acid.
+According to Union Pacific, cyanuric acid — a chemical used in herbicides and chlorine bleach — was released from three tank cars and efforts are underway to neutralize the acid.

 "There is only a white powder substance on the ground that is non-hazardous made to make medicine," Commander Cody Melancon with the Ascension Parish Sheriff's Office's Hazardous Materials team said.